021tw/021tw.github.io/index.md

 * Cannot be in operations for more than 5 years.
   * Is this company really a startup after more than 5 years?
 * Cannot have more than 50 people.
-* Must be a quality Silicon Valley style startup.
 * Cannot be in or affliate of the following industries:
   * Dev Shop or Contract Outsourcing Firm
   * Online Gambling
   * Porn
 * Foreign or remote job posts allowed.
+* Must be a quality Silicon Valley style startup.
+  * No manual labor type of jobs.

 ### Moderators